wtoivo/msc-conv-f2f/docs/01-programming-basics.md

 ### Tab auto-complete

-One very useful feature of RStudio is the tab auto-complete for functions (see Figure \@ref(fig:img-autocomplete).
-If you write the name of the function and then press the tab key, RStudio will show you the arguments that function takes along with a brief description.
+One very useful feature of R Studio is the tab auto-complete for functions (see Figure \@ref(fig:img-autocomplete).
+If you write the name of the function and then press the tab key, R Studio will show you the arguments that function takes along with a brief description.
 If you press enter on the argument name it will fill in the name for you, just like auto-complete on your phone.
 This is incredibly useful when you are first learning R and you should remember to use this feature frequently.

 <div class="figure" style="text-align: center">
 <img src="images/autocomplete.png" alt="Tab auto-complete" width="100%" />